 Type locality: Huzzareh (= Hazara) Hills near Kandahar, Afghanistan (6)

-Pakistan: (Kyber-Pakhtunkhwa, Baluchistan, FATA) (1); Pakistani protected areas reported to contain mostly very small numbers of Afghan urial include: NWFP – Dera Ismail Khan District: Sheikh Buddin NP (Malik, 1987, Zool.
+Pakistan: The following data, provided by the IUCN, dates back to 2008 and is most probably outdated: (Kyber-Pakhtunkhwa, Baluchistan, FATA) (1); Pakistani protected areas reported to contain mostly very small numbers of Afghan urial include: NWFP – Dera Ismail Khan District: Sheikh Buddin NP (Malik, 1987, Zool.
 Survey Dept., 1987); Kohat District: Borraka WS (Malik, 1987, Zool.
 Survey Dept., 1987) Rakh Topi GR (Malik, 1987); Peshawar District: Nizampur GR (Malik, 1987); District Abbottabad: Surrana GR.
 BaZz&istarz – Las Bela District: Hingol NP, Dureji WS, Khurkhera WS (Baluchistan Forest Dept., 1990), Dureji WS (Zool.
 Survey Dept., no date); Khuzdar District: Dhrun NP, Chorani WS (Zool.
 Survey Dept., no date); Kharan District: Ras Koh GR, Raghai Rakshan WS (Baluchistan Forest Dept., 1990); Kalat District: Hazarganji-Chiltan NP, and possibly Sashan WS (Baluchistan Forest Dept., 1990); Quetta District: Hazarganji-Chiltan NP (Baluchistan Forest Dept., 1990; though presence in this NP not confirmed by Virk, 1991); Sibi District: Ziarat Juniper WS (Baluchistan Forest.
 Dept., 1990); Pishin District: Masalakh WS (Baluchistan Forest Dept., 1990).
 Sind – Dadu District: Kirthar NP (Sind Wildlife Management Board, no date); Karachi District: Kirthar NP (Sind Wildlife Management Board, no date).
 (7)

 Iran: (Razavi and South Khorasan) (1)

-Historically the main populations of the Afghan Urial covered a vast area stretching from easternmost Iran over central Afghanistan into Pakistan.
 The Afghan Urial range may have come into contact with the Transcaspian Urial and Bukharan Urial in the North and Northeast, and the Baluchi Urial in the South.
-The prescent more contracted distribution ranges of all four phenotypes are almost certainly seperated.
+The present more contracted distribution ranges of all four phenotypes are almost certainly seperated.
 All Afghan Urial populations throughout the entire range are fragmented and scattered across suitable habitat.
 (1)

 Heptner et al (1966) consider sheep from the Kopet-Dag, the mountain range in the Northeast of Iran bordering Turkmenistan, as Afghan Urial too.
 (2)